Arabization: De-Arabization

 In the modern era, de-Arabization can refer to government policies which aim to reverse Arabization, such as the reversal of the Arabization of Kurds in northern Iraq and Mizrahi Jews in Israel.

 Historic reversions of Arabization

 Norman conquest of southern Italy (999–1139)

-The Muslim conquest of Sicily lasted from 827 until 902 when the Emirate of Sicily was established.
+The Muslim conquest of Sicily lasted from 827 until 902, when the Emirate of Sicily was established.
 It was marked by an Arab–Byzantine culture.
-Sicily in turn was then subjected to the Norman conquest of southern Italy from 999 to 1139.
+Sicily, in turn, was then subjected to the Norman conquest of southern Italy from 999 to 1139.
 The Arab identity of Sicily came to an end latest by the mid-13th century.

-Reconquista (1212–1492)

-The Reconquista in the Iberian Peninsula is the most notable example of a historic reversion of Arabization.
-The process of Arabization and Islamization was reversed as the mostly Christian kingdoms in the north of the peninsula conquered Toledo in 1085 and Cordoba in 1236.
-Granada, the last remaining emirate on the peninsula, was conquered in January 1492.
-The re-conquered territories were Hispanicized and Christianized, although the culture, languages and religious traditions imposed differed from those of the previous Visigothic kingdom.

 Reversions in modern times

 The multilingual flag of Syrian Democratic Forces expresses the polyethnic agenda of the faction in the Syrian Civil War as opposed to Arabization policies.

 In modern times, there have been various political developments to reverse the process of Arabization.
 Notable among these are: